 Many retailers find it easier to outsource to a third-party such as Radial that has the resources and knowledge to improve their online fulfillment operations, Weitz says.
 “Radial is the second largest e-commerce fulfillment provider in the country, with 25 warehouses and 7,000 warehouse workers—scaling to 35,000 at the holiday peak,” he says.
 “We know how to do this.”

-Throughout the years, Radial’s technology has helped many retailers—such as Everlast, Shoe Carnival, and Godiva Chocolatier—navigate and overcome these type of issues.
+Throughout the years, Radial’s technology has helped many retailers—such as Everlast, and Shoe Carnival—navigate and overcome these type of issues.

 “Being an e-commerce operation that customers want to come back to is a very different challenge than knowing how to take a digital order and convert it into a package at somebody’s doorstep in a timeframe and cost that is acceptable to you and them,” Weitz say.
 “Retailers need to understand that in 2018, they aren’t going to be able to do it on their own.”